nagracks/media_tools/README.md

 Contributing
 ------------

 Feel free to improve `Media tools`.
-All kind of pull-requests are welcome.
+All kinds of pull-requests are welcome.

 LICENSE
 ------